What Does An Academic Advisor Do?

 Most often academic advisors are assigned to a certain group of students.
 In high schools, they can be assigned to a grade level.
 In a post-secondary position, they are assigned to students in a specific program.
 At a large school, they may be assigned to just a portion of a group.
 At a smaller school, they may be responsible for more than one grade level, or more than one program.

-Academic advisors are available to meet with students to help them explore their academic options and solve problems that may crop up.
-They must develop a relationship with each student and learn about their strengths, weaknesses, and individual educational needs.
+Academic advisors are available to meet with students to help them explore their academic options.
+They solve problems that may crop up.
+An academic advisor develops a relationship with each student.
+They learn about their strengths, weaknesses, and individual educational needs.
 Using this information, they help students identify an educational plan.

 High school academic advisors meet with students to make sure they have taken all the necessary classes to graduate on time.
 They also help students prepare for college.
 This includes helping them prepare for, and take, college entrance exams like the ACT and SAT.

-Academic advisors at the high school level help students explore different options for school after graduation.
-They assist them with the process of researching different programs, identifying possible schools, and completing their application materials.
+Academic advisors at the high school level help students explore different schools.
+They assist them with the process of researching different programs after graduation.
+They can identifying possible schools, and completing their application materials.

-Academic advisors help students look through course catalogs and pick the appropriate classes to meet their needs.
-At the college level, they can help students declare a major, and then map out a plan to take the necessary classes to meet the requirement for graduation with that specific degree.
+Academic advisors help students look through course catalogs and pick classes to meet their needs.
+At the college level, they can help students declare a major.
+Then they map out a plan to take the necessary classes to meet the requirements for graduation.

-If a student is not ready to pick a major, an academic advisor can help them choose the appropriate classes to take to fulfill basic requirements and give them the most options later in their school career.
+If a student is not ready to pick a major, an academic advisor can help.
+They help the student choose the appropriate classes to take to fulfill basic requirements.
+This helps give the student the most options later in their school career.

 Academic advisors also work with other academic advisors, department heads, and professors.
 They must stay informed about any changes to an academic program’s requirements, especially those that may affect a student’s schedule or plan for graduation.